 ONLINE COURSES are completed within an online learning environment on our website.
-Online courses may have course forum questions where you can learn from other teachers, in-course videos and a chance to review your knowledge with review questions.
-All coursework and correspondence with your instructor is done in the online environment.
-During the registration process you will be asked to create a username and password that will be used to access your course once your registration is complete.
+Online courses may have course forum questions where you can learn from other teachers, in-course videos, and a chance to review your knowledge with review questions.
+All coursework and correspondence with your instructor are done in the online environment.
+During the registration process, you will be asked to create a username and password that will be used to access your course once your registration is complete.
 Look for these courses in our catalog with the computer icon.

 EMAIL COURSES are correspondence courses where you will communicate with your instructor and send assignments via email.
 Coursework will be completed by following a downloadable syllabus after registration.
 Look for these courses in our catalog with the envelope icon.

 BOTH EMAIL AND ONLINE COURSES are listed in your online student space after registration.
-In this space you may update your profile, personalize your learning space with cover photos and access your wishlist and view your completed courses.
+In this space, you may update your profile, personalize your learning space with cover photos, access your wishlist, and view your completed courses.

 Our website offers a simple, easy and secure way to register for your course.
 If you are new to us, you will create a login with your registration.
-This will allow immediate access to your personal student space where you can see all of the courses you are enrolled in, what courses are in your wishlist and once completed, a list of courses you have finished.
-Browse all courses to register online, here.
+This will allow immediate access to your personal student space, where you can see all of the courses you are enrolled in, what courses are on your wishlist, and, once completed, a list of courses you have finished.
+Browse all courses to register online here.

 Alternatively, you may register by mail, fax, or phone.

 To register by mail or fax, download a registration form here.

 Once your registration has been processed, you will receive a Registration Confirmation.
 This confirmation is your receipt and will show the amount you paid, the method you paid, the course title, and the course level.

 For External Education workshops or field courses, you will register with the instructor and receive a receipt directly from the instructor.
 If you have misplaced a receipt for an External Education course, please get in touch with your instructor directly; they will be happy to help you.